-For Marshfield clients who request that a portion of their portfolio be invested in fixed income securities, Marshfield requires the client to instruct Marshfield on the portfolio allocation to fixed income vs. equity securities (or the Core Value Equity Strategy).
-Marshfield will incorporate any reasonable client-specific restrictions into the choice of individual bonds for each portfolio, including ratings restrictions, tax bracket, and the choice of index.
-Once the client sets the percentage allocation, Marshfield's trader begins the process of buying bonds.

-- Because Marshfield does not believe it (or anyone) can predict the future direction of interest rates, its bond portfolios are built to match portfolio duration to the relevant index, rather than incorporating any interest rate or economic bets.
-Maturities are usually no more than 10 years. - Marshfield's traders buy specific bonds for client portfolios by reviewing inventories and competitive offerings from multiple institutional traders. - Bonds are purchased that are appropriate for each specific client's tax bracket, maturity ladder, and account restrictions.
+For Marshfield clients who request that a portion of their portfolio be invested in fixed income securities, Marshfield requires the client to instruct Marshfield on the portfolio allocation to fixed income vs. equity securities invested pursuant to our Core Value Equity Strategy.
+Marshfield may incorporate reasonable client-specific restrictions into the choice of individual bonds for each portfolio, including ratings restrictions, tax bracket, and the choice of index.
+Because Marshfield does not believe it (or anyone) can predict the future direction of interest rates, its bond portfolios are generally built to match portfolio duration to the relevant index, rather than incorporating any interest rate or economic bets.
+Maturities are usually no more than 10 years.